Operation Yellowbird

 Operation Yellowbird (黃雀行動) or Operation Siskin was a British Hong Kong–based operation to help the Chinese dissidents who participated in the Tiananmen Square protests of 1989 to escape arrest by the Chinese government by facilitating their departure overseas via Hong Kong.
-Western intelligence agencies such as Britain's MI6 and the U.S. Central Intelligence Agency (CIA) were involved in the operation.
+Western intelligence agencies such as United Kingdom's MI6 and the United States Central Intelligence Agency (CIA) were involved in the operation.
 Other contributors included politicians, celebrities, business people and triad members from Hong Kong—forming the "unlikely" alliance which sustained the operation for most of its duration.

-The operation began in late June 1989, following the issuing of an order by the Beijing Municipal Public Security Bureau on 13 June 1989 to apprehend the leaders of the Beijing Students' Autonomous Federation who were on the run.
-The operation continued until 1997, which coincides with the year that British Hong Kong transitioned to independence.
+The operation began in late June 1989, following an order by the Beijing Municipal Public Security Bureau on 13 June 1989 to apprehend the leaders of the Beijing Students' Autonomous Federation who were on the run.
+The operation continued until 1997, which coincides with the year that British Hong Kong was handed over to China.
 Yellowbird successfully helped more than 400 dissidents, who were smuggled through Hong Kong, and then onwards to Western countries.
-Notable escapees include Wu'erkaixi, Chai Ling, Li Lu, Feng Congde, Chen Yizi, and Su Xiaokang.
+Notable escapees include Wu'erkaixi, Chai Ling, Li Lu, Feng Congde, Chen Yizi, Su Xiaokang, and Arthur Liu, father of American figure skater Alysa Liu.
 Three Hong Kong–based activists were arrested by the Chinese authorities, but later released after the intervention of the Hong Kong government.

 Etymology

 The operation obtained its name from the Chinese expression "The mantis stalks the cicada, unaware of the yellow bird behind" (螳螂捕蟬，黃雀在後).
+Its meaning is "to pursue a narrow gain while neglecting a greater danger".

 Reverend Chu Yiu-Ming, a core member of the Hong Kong Alliance in Support of Patriotic Democratic Movements in China during 1989, also asserted that the name originated from the Haitian folk song "Yellow Bird".
 In an interview with South China Morning Post, he explained that the group "wanted the activists to fly freely in the sky, just like the yellow birds".

 Background

-Weeks prior to the violent escalation of the protests, the CIA maintained a network of informants among the student protesters as well as within Chinese intelligence services, which it used to monitor the situation.
-The CIA actively aided the student activists in forming their movement, providing them various equipment including typewriters and fax machines according to a U.S. official.

 Days after the Chinese government suppressed the demonstrations, Beijing issued a wanted list of ringleaders of the protests.
 In response, activists in Hong Kong, including the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, set up Operation Yellowbird in mid-June 1989 to help wanted activists escape from China.
 According to The Washington Post, after the Beijing protest crackdown, this group drew up an initial list of 40 dissidents they believed could form the nucleus of "a Chinese democracy movement in exile", with the help of the western intelligence agencies, and Asia's mafia, the Triads.

+Some sources claim that the CIA maintained a network of informants among the student protesters and actively aided the student activists in forming their movement, however, Yellowbird operatives and James Lilley, the U.S. ambassador to China at the time, deny this.